dynamy/2025-Mrofrep/_lab_guides_/content/03_java_metrics/02_metric_creation/index.md

 **Your Task:** Create a function that will pass a measurement to your instrument

 In the file `src/main/shop/FrontendServer.java`, create a new function called `reportAttemptedPurchases` after the existing functions.
-The function should take `product` as a parameter and increment the `instrument` tracking expectedPurchases by 1.
+The function should take `product` as a parameter and increment the `instrument` tracking attemptedPurchases by 1.

 Hint: This will be similar to the `reportPurchases` function near line 135.